I start almost every morning asking myself a question.

-This past weekend I reconnected with our interview from last year with Alan Seale, Director of the Center for Transformational Presence.
+I recently reconnected with our interview last year with Alan Seale, Director of the Center for Transformational Presence.

 There’s a lot of wisdom in his interview, but a question he raised that stuck with me is, “What wants to happen?”

-We are so often the product of a series of reactions to our circumstances, stumbling around, and bumbling into happy accidents.
+We are often the product of a series of reactions to our circumstances, stumbling around and bumbling into happy accidents.

 What wants to happen?